newbusox/nextlanding-api/reqs/readme.txt

   "On Debian/Ubuntu, you are advised to install the following packages which will install, directly or by dependency, the required geospatial libraries:

    $ sudo apt-get install binutils libproj-dev gdal-bin"

+pyscopg:
+  This is in the common.txt becuase one of the packages, django_hstore, depends on postgres.
+Even if you plan to use sqlite for dev purposes, you'll need pscopg installed.